doctorfree/MirrorCommand/README.md

 A subdirectory in which to locate the config file can be specified as the second argument, e.g. 'mirror foo bar' will attempt to use the config file bar/config-foo.js

+The mirror command will attempt to match the specified config file name.
+For example, 'mirror foo' would match the config file named config-food.js

 Arguments can also be specified as follows:
 	-a <artist>, -A <artist>, -b <brightness>, -B, -c <config>, -d, -i <info>,